AndrewZinc/Expect_Life-Redux/README.md

 #### A Caveat:
 During data exploration, there was only healthcare system data available for less than half of the world's nations.
 However, there is sufficient information available for the majority of the world's social security systems.
 These social security systems include healthcare as well as providing money for retirement and assistance for accidents and emergencies.

-This study focuses on the social security programs associated with health (Sickness and Maternity) but can include information about retirement systems, such as for North Macedonia, where the country does not indicate a separate social security system for health.

 # Expect Life Redux - Project Overview and Purpose
 This solo project continues the previous team research, but includes additional data with different processing techniques.
 The main goal of the project is to attempt to ascertain whether social security systems (or individual components) are connected to human life expectancy.
 This project also introduces the type of government into the analysis for exploration.